 WG2 – CONVENTIONAL and INNOVATIVE CONTROL TOOLS

 Task 2.1 – Review, optimisation of current control options.
 The control of AIMs where there is a risk of EAIMBV outbreaks (when, for example, an infected human imported case is reported to health authorities) consists of focal spraying of adulticide insecticides.
 Preventive larval control interventions based on habitat management campaigns to reduce availability of potential larval habitats and/or treatment of non-removable breeding sites (such as rain catch basins) are strongly recommended to reduce abundance of AIMS and related nuisance, but are rarely effectively implemented by public administrations.
 Private citizens are also investing considerable resources to reduce the nuisance using focal insecticide treatments and/or spatial/personal repellents and trapping devices whose effectiveness is rarely assessed.
 The main focuses of this task are exchanges of information and knowledge and provision of recommendations for optimising at the Pan-European level methodologies to control AIM, for each species/geographical context.
-The practicality and efficiency of current control methods and the trends will be systematically reviewed, based on country level case specific examples.
-A critical prospective analysis for the intelligent use of public health pesticides in future decades taking into account the risk of insurgence and spread of insecticide resistance will be discussed in the frame of current Biocide European directive.
+The practicality and efficiency of current control methods and the trends were systematically reviewed, based on country level case specific examples.
+A critical prospective analysis for the intelligent use of public health pesticides in future decades taking into account the risk of insurgence and spread of insecticide resistance was discussed in the frame of current Biocide European directive.

 Task 2.3 - Innovative vector control tools/New Paradigms.
 A limited number of mosquito larvicides (e.g. bacterial toxins and insect growth regulators, IGRs) and adulticides (e.g. pyrethroids) are presently available to control AIM and alternative efficient control solutions with low environmental impact are still lacking.
 Alternative innovative methods for the control of mosquito vectors of arboviruses - such as Wolbachia infections, paratransgenesis, Attractive Toxic Sugar Baits, mass-trapping, auto-dissemination, innovative sterile male releases and transgenic approaches - are under development aiming in most cases at a niche role rather than becoming the default intervention across a wide range of settings.
 Successful demonstration of cost-effectiveness of novel interventions in certain settings in CCs/NCCs is required to facilitate registration processes, policy endorsement, and expansion-scale up strategies also in other places.
 Knowledge base acceptation of novel approaches to the target populations is particularly relevant in case of possible implementation of biotechnology-based approaches and transgenic technologies.
-Novel control approaches will be compared with current methods and gaps in deployment of alternative AIM control tools will be identified.
-Strengths and weaknesses of each method, for a range of settings and geographical contexts, will be assessed in terms of efficiency, environmental, operational and ethical constraints, by assessing specific use cases, and by literature reviews.
-Conditions/sites where such alternative methods could be deployed will be identified and recommended.
-Network members will also provide guidance to the implementation and cost-effectiveness analysis of possible local pilot trials of novel control interventions supported by external funds and to the approaches to be implemented to raise of public awareness on vector control options in order to stimulate evidence-based decisions and informed consensus.
+Novel control approaches were compared with current methods and gaps in deployment of alternative AIM control tools were identified.
+Strengths and weaknesses of each method, for a range of settings and geographical contexts, were assessed in terms of efficiency, environmental, operational and ethical constraints, by assessing specific use cases, and by literature reviews.
+Conditions/sites where such alternative methods could be deployed were be identified and recommended.
+Network members were also provide guidance to the implementation and cost-effectiveness analysis of possible local pilot trials of novel control interventions supported by external funds and to the approaches to be implemented to raise of public awareness on vector control options in order to stimulate evidence-based decisions and informed consensus.